3 min read

 Cumulative Layout Shift

-Before diving in it's important to note that the metrics that make up Core Web Vitals are expected to evolve over time, Google states that "these signals are not perfect and future improvements or additions should be expected."
+Before diving in, it is worth noting that the metrics that make up Core Web Vitals are expected to evolve over time.
+Google states that "these signals are not perfect and future improvements or additions should be expected."

 Largest Contentful Paint (LCP)